neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.client.renderer.block.model.ItemTransforms#fixedFromBottom` - A transform that expects the item to be sitting on some fixed bottom, like a shelf.
 - `net.minecraft.world.item.ItemDisplayContext#ON_SHELF` - When an item is placed on a shelf.

+### Cursor Types

+The current cursor on screen can now change to a native `CursorType`, via `GLFW#glfwCreateStandardCursor` in a GUI via `GuiGraphics#requestCursor`, or `Window#selectCursor` anywhere else.
+Note that `Window#setAllowCursorChanges` must be true, which can be set through the options menu.

+- `com.mojang.blaze3d.platform.Window`
+    - `setAllowCursorChanges` - Sets whether the cursor can be changed to a different standard shape.
+    - `selectCursor` - Sets the current cursor to the specified type.
+- `com.mojang.blaze3d.platform.cursor`
+    - `CursorType` - A definition of a GLFW standard cursor shape.
+        - `createStandardCursor` - Creates a standard cursor from its shape, name, and fallback.
+    - `CursorTypes` - Blaze3d's cursor types.
+- `net.minecraft.client.Options#allowCursorChanges` - Sets whether the cursor can be changed to a different standard shape.
+- `net.minecraft.client.gui.GuiGraphics`
+    - `requestCursor` - Requests the cursor to submit to be rendered.
+    - `applyCursor` - Applies the cursor change for rendering.

 ### New Tags

 - `minecraft:block`